 Revelation 6.
 The title deed to the kingdom of God begins to be opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

 Of the four gospel writers, only John does not record what Jesus said about the end in parables and in his discourse on the Mount of Olives.
-The visions in Revelation 6-14 make good the omission, with most of the material appearing there and nowhere else.
+The visions in chapters 6-14 make good the omission and add material found nowhere else.
 As he drew his teaching to a close, he warned that one day the Temple would be demolished.
-Such an event would be momentous, so his disciples pressed for more: “When will these things be, and what will be the sign of your coming and of the close of the age?”
-When will he bring his mission to ultimate fulfilment?
+Such an event would be momentous, so his disciples pressed for more: “When will these things be, and what will be the sign of your coming and of the conclusion of the age?”
+When would he bring his mission to fulfilment?

-The question has two parts: one is about when the Temple would be destroyed, the other, about how his followers would know when his return would be imminent.
-Jesus answers the first in Luke 19:43f: “Your enemies will build a rampart around you [Jerusalem] and encircle you and hem you in on every side.
+The question had two parts: when would the Temple be destroyed, and how would his followers know when his return would be imminent.
+Jesus answered the first part in Luke 19:43f: “Your enemies will build a rampart around you [Jerusalem] and encircle you and hem you in on every side.
 They will dash you to the ground, you and your children in you, and not leave one stone upon another.”
-In Matthew and Mark the answer is that persecution of the messengers of the new covenant will end in the Jews being held accountable for all the innocent blood shed since Creation (Matt 23:34-36), and that this will happen in their lifetimes, including, by implication, the destruction of the Temple (Matt 24:1-2).
-Possibly this different answer is displaced, since in Luke it comes much earlier in the narrative (Luke 11:49-51); it is difficult to read any further words in Matthew as pertaining to the destruction of the Temple.
-The warning about a second ‘abomination of desolation’ in the temple precinct is one element of Jesus’ answer to the second part.
+In Matthew and Mark the answer was that persecution of the messengers of the new covenant would end in the Jews being held accountable for all the innocent blood shed since Creation (Matt 23:34-36), and that this would happen in their lifetimes, including, by implication, the destruction of the Temple (Matt 24:1-2).
+Possibly this different answer is displaced, since in Luke it comes earlier in the narrative (Luke 11:49-51).

-The second part is answered on the Mount of Olives, the place where Yahweh himself will set his feet at the end of the age as he intervenes to rescue his people (Zech 14).
-Jesus warns, “Many will come in my name, saying ‘I am the Christ,’ and ‘The time is near’ ” – false teachers claiming to be either the first or the second incarnation of the Messiah.
-There will also be wars.
+The second part was answered on the Mount of Olives, the place where Yahweh himself would set his feet at the end of the age as he intervened to rescue his people (Zech 14).
+“Many will come in my name, saying ‘I am the Christ,’ and ‘The time is near’ ” – false teachers claiming to be either the first or the second incarnation of the Messiah.
+There would also be wars.
 So it has turned out.
 Orthodox Jews have waited almost two millennia for a Messiah other than Jesus, and Jews claiming to be the Messiah have appeared sporadically throughout history, most catastrophically Simon bar Kochba, leader of a revolt against the Romans in AD 132.
-Wars in the countries where the Jews were subsequently dispersed have also been recurrent.
-But followers of the true Messiah are not to be deceived or alarmed, for those troubles are not even the beginning of the ‘birth pangs’.
+Wars in the countries where the Jews were dispersed have also been recurrent.
+But followers of the true Messiah were not to be deceived or alarmed, for those troubles would not be even the beginning of the ‘birth pangs’ (Matt 24:8).

-Like the warrior at the end of the period encompassed by the seals (Rev 19:11), the conqueror is on a white horse; but he wears a stephanos, a victor’s laurel crown or wreath, rather than many diademata, and his weapon is a bow rather than a sword (though both are symbolic of war, Hos 2:18).
+Like the warrior at the end of the period encompassed by the seals (Rev 19:11), the conqueror is on a white horse; but he wears a stephanos, a victor’s laurel crown or wreath, rather than many diademata, and his weapon is a bow rather than a sword (though both are symbolic of war).
 Apart from the bow there is nothing obviously portentous in the manifestation.
 Some interpret him as an Antichrist figure, but the other horsemen symbolise events, not individuals.
-Rather, he symbolises an episode of military empire-building, in contrast to the conquering exemplified by the Lamb who shed his own blood (5:5).
+In contrast to the conquering exemplified by the Lamb, who shed his own blood (5:5), he symbolises an episode of military empire-building.
 In their triumphal processions Roman generals were awarded a laurel crown and rode on chariots drawn by white horses.

 In itself, empire-building is not an unusual phenomenon, so how far back should one go?
 The Russian Empire arose in the 18th century, the Spanish and Portuguese Empires lasted from the 16th to the 19th century, the Mongol Empire, stretching from eastern Europe to the Sea of Japan, dates to the 13th and 14th centuries.
 Apart from one interruption a succession of caliphates ruled the Middle East all the way from the 7th to the early 20th century.
-In context, however, what is indicated is the latest such episode, the conquests of the late 19th and early 20th centuries.
+However, in the context of the Apocalypse, what is indicated is the latest such episode, the conquests of the late 19th and early 20th centuries.
 An obvious starting point is the Franco-Prussian War of 1870-71, which resulted in the unification of the German states and the almost immediate transformation of Germany into an imperial power.

 Eventually, the tensions became too great.
 Austria-Hungary, provoked by the assassination of its heir to the throne, attacked Serbia, and its ally, Germany, attacked Serbia’s ally, France.
 Within weeks most of Europe, including Turkey’s Ottoman Empire, was at war.

 “Nation will rise against nation, and kingdom against kingdom.”
 Since they are a sign of the approaching end, the conflicts imply war on a much larger scale than those with which Jesus’s listeners would have been familiar.
-The First and Second World Wars are an unambiguous fulfilment.
-In the first, some 10 million soldiers and 7 million civilians died, to say nothing of the wounded, or of deaths from disease and famine.
+The First and Second World Wars are are an unambiguous fulfilment.
+In the first, some 10 million soldiers and 7 million civilians died, to say nothing of the wounded or of deaths from disease and famine.
 The deadliest disease was Spanish flu, which in the three years 1918-1920 killed 18–39 million people worldwide, worst hit being those aged 25 to 45.
 In the second war, 21–25 million soldiers and 50–55 million civilians died, including 19–28 million from disease and famine.
 They were instances of ‘total war’, affecting the whole of government, the whole of industry and the whole of society.
-They reverberated through every level of the created world: under the sea, the sea surface, the land, and the air.
+They reverberated through every level of the created world: under the sea, the sea surface, the land, the air.
 Heaven became a place from which droning and screeching flying machines rained down bombs, pulverising homes as civilians sought shelter under ground.

-Although the main field of conflict was Europe, other countries sucked in included the United States, Canada, Australia, New Zealand, the Caribbean, India, parts of Africa, parts of south-east Asia, Japan, the Middle East and Russia.
-Why would one not regard these wars as fulfilling the prediction?
+Although the main field of conflict was Europe, other countries were sucked in, including Canada, the United States, Australia, New Zealand, the Caribbean, India, parts of Africa, parts of south-east Asia, Japan, the Middle East and Russia.
+Why would one not regard the two wars as fulfilling Jesus’s prediction?
 But they seem now far in the past, and in Europe we have enjoyed a long period of peace and security.
 In retrospect they seem like a false alarm.

-In his discourse, Jesus speaks of wars between nations without chronological distinction.
+In his discourse, Jesus spoke of wars between nations without chronological distinction.
 In Revelation, large-scale slaughter occurs in two phases, that of the second seal and, after an interval, that of the fourth, corresponding to the First World War and the Second World War.
 Large-scale famine is associated with the third and fourth seals.
 The second seal is the only one to be opened without the phrase ‘I looked, and behold’, suggesting continuity with the first.
-Correspondingly, the First World War was the direct consequence of Europe’s pre-war imperialism.
+Correspondingly, the First World War was the direct consequence of Europe’s imperialism in the 19th century.

 Wheat, barley, oil and wine were staple foods (II Chr 2:10).
 A denarius was typically a day’s wages and would buy around 16 quarts of wheat or 30 quarts of barley, so the better off tended to eat wheat bread, poorer people barley bread.
-Oil and wine were also staples of the Roman diet.
-Now, whether because prices rise or earnings fall, bread becomes almost unaffordable.
-In the context of the Apocalypse, catastrophic famine is implied.
+Whether because prices rise or earnings fall, both become almost unaffordable.
+Catastrophic famine is implied.